Twentieth Century (film): Production

-The genesis of Twentieth Century was Napoleon of Broadway, a play by Charles Bruce Millholland about his experiences in working for the legendary and eccentric Broadway producer David Belasco.
+The genesis of Twentieth Century was Napoleon of Broadway, a play by Charles Bruce Millholland about his experiences in working for Broadway producer David Belasco.
 His play was not produced, but it became the basis for the Hecht–MacArthur comedy, which lasted for 152 performances on Broadway, beginning on December 29, 1932, and which they later adapted for the big screen.
 Howard Hawks was not the first choice; Roy Del Ruth and Lewis Milestone had been set to direct before Hawks got the job.
-Columbia tried to get William Frawley from the Broadway cast, but instead borrowed Roscoe Karns from Paramount.
+Columbia tried to get William Frawley from the Broadway cast, but instead borrowed Roscoe Karns from Paramount Pictures.

 Before Lombard was cast, Columbia boss Harry Cohn negotiated with Eugenie Leontovich, who had played the part on Broadway, and then considered Gloria Swanson and Miriam Hopkins.
-Other reports say that Cohn also approached Ina Claire, Tallulah Bankhead, Ruth Chatterton, Constance Bennett, Ann Harding, Kay Francis and Joan Crawford.
+Other reports say that Ina Claire, Tallulah Bankhead, Ruth Chatterton, Constance Bennett, Ann Harding, Kay Francis, and Joan Crawford were also considered for the lead role by Cohn and Hawks.
 However, Hawks believed that Lombard was a brilliant actress who had yet to be unleashed on film.
-He convinced a reluctant Columbia to borrow her from Paramount Studios.
+He convinced a reluctant Columbia to borrow her from Paramount.

 During Barrymore's initial reading with her, he looked to Hawks with an expression that showed he did not share Hawks's intuition.
 The rest of the production went dryly, with Lombard staggering through one scene after another and playing the same stoic characters that she had been taught to portray.
 Hawks took her aside and asked her what she was being paid for the film.
 Lombard told him and Hawks asked her what she would do if a man said "something" about her, coming up with an example from the back of his mind.
 Lombard said, "I would kick him in the balls."
 Hawks said, "Well, Barrymore said that, so why don't you kick him?"
 Of course Barrymore had said nothing of the sort, but the plan worked and after Lombard yelped a few profanities, she continued through the shoot with an unforgettable vigor.
 For the remainder of her career—until her tragic death in an airplane crash in 1942 at age 33—before beginning a film, Lombard would always send a telegram to Hawks saying, "I'm going to kick him!"